 I am hoping for to achieve better coverage of the county this year than last.
-If you would like to contribute, all rookery data will be gratefully received.
-For each rookery I am collecting: Rookery Name, ordnance survey grid reference, count date, nest count and species of tree with number of nests per tree species.
-Also, if you have any old records hiding in your notebooks, these would be gratefully received and added to the database.
+If you would like to contribute to the survey, all rookery data will be gratefully received.
+For each rookery I am collecting: Rookery Name, ordnance survey grid reference, count date, nest count and, if possible, species of tree with number of nests per tree species.
+The results can be followed on a google map at

 For comparison with past (and future) surveys a rookery is defined as any nest or group of nests more than 100m from the next nearest nest or group of nests.
 A rookery can consist of only one nest.

 The Bedfordshire Rookeries survey results are shown in the base map at BedsRookeries2015